The Students of Brain Research have number

 The ICT for Life Sciences Forum is a unique initiative of like-minded organisations in Melbourne, committed to bringing together researchers with an interest in the opportunities for innovation and research offered by the new biology.

-Members of the public who wish to be kept up to date with the latest developments in science also attend events.
-The Forum profiles the exciting range of convergence science taking place in Melbourne across fields such as neuroscience, bionics, systems biology and bioinformatics.
+to date with the latest developments in science also attend events.
+The Forum profiles the exciting range of

 The ICT for Life Sciences Forum also organises the annual Graeme Clark Oration, a major public event that celebrates the achievements of Professor Graeme Clark, one of Australia’s greatest scientists.